alexlusher/bowl_challenge/README.md

 5) Dockerize the solution
 6) Any test cases you can think of?

-The following parameters can be subject to A/B testing
+The following parameters can be subject to A/B testing:

-•	Subject line (Length, Topic, Personalization)
+-	Subject line (Length, Topic, Personalization)
-•	Pre-header (Inclusion, Content)
+-	Pre-header (Inclusion, Content)
-•	Day or time (Day of week, time)
+-	Day or time (Day of week, time)
-•	Call to action (Copy, color)
+-	Call to action (Copy, color)
-•	Content (positive, specific or generic)
+-	Content (positive, specific or generic)

 7) How would you design it if it was streaming data?